3-connected Reduction for Regular Graph Covers: Introduction

 Theorem~\ref{thm:quotient_expansion} suggests that there might be exponentially many quotients of $G$, and so this algorithm has to test efficiently whether $H$ is one of them.
-In particular, for every fixed graph $H$, the constructed algorithm runs in polynomial time.
+However, for every fixed graph $H$, the constructed algorithm runs in polynomial time.

 \heading{Relations to General Covers.} The aforementioned decision problem is closely related to the complexity of general covering testing which was widely studied before.
 We try to understand how much the additional algebraic structure influences the computational complexity.
 Study of the complexity of general covers was pioneered by Bodlaender~\cite{bodlaender} in the context of networks of processors in parallel computing, and for fixed target graph was first asked by Abello et al.~\cite{AFS}.
 The problem \cover\ asks whether an input graph $G$ covers a fixed graph $H$.
 The general complexity is still unresolved but papers~\cite{kratochvil97,fiala00} show that it is \cNP-complete for every $r$-regular graph $H$ where $r \ge 3$.
 For a survey, see~\cite{FK}.